Ekultek/WhatWaf/README.md

 Next we'll go to that website and see what the page looks like:
 ![item2](http://i64.tinypic.com/262mjhl.png)

 Hmm.. that doesn't really look like Cloudflare does it?
-Let's check what the HTTP headers server and cookies say:
+Lets see what the headers say:
 ![item4](http://i66.tinypic.com/5txx5x.png)

 And finally, lets try one of the bypasses that it tells us to try: